gunnoej5/juicymango/README.md

 # JuicyMango

+This is primarily an exercise in how different LLMs handle code migration.
+This code was written in ~2010, primarily in Python2 by the contributors listed below (myself included).
+This repository contains the first pass using Gemini 2.5.
+There are bugs, feel free to contribute or whatever.

 JuicyMango is an open-source intelligence (OSINT) analysis engine designed to collect and analyze data from various sources, including IRC, Twitter, Facebook, RSS feeds, and Gmail.
 It provides a web-based interface for interactive analysis and visualization of collected intelligence.

 ## Features